 OSA was founded in 1988 by Ms. Carol Cornman when the SC Alzheimer’s Disease Registry was established to learn more about and support South Carolinians who develop Alzheimer’s disease and related dementias (ADRD).
 The OSA houses the SC registry and other programs by contract with the SC Department of Health and Human Services (A20190088).

-As baby boomers age, South Carolina’s older population will be more interested and involved in health and long-term care decisions and will demand more personalized services.
-OSA seeks to prepare our state to meet the needs of a growing older adult population and to enhance the quality of life for these individuals as they age.
+The core mission of the OSA is to prepare communities to meet the needs of a growing older adult population and to enhance the quality of life for these individuals as they age.

-- Facilitate research on aging issues to provide information to SC policy makers
+- Facilitates research on aging-related issues to provide information to policy makers,

-- Offer technical assistance for the development of programs for older adults
+- Offer technical assistance for the development and evaluation of programs for older adults.

 To learn more about the ongoing projects with the OSA, visit our Projects and Programs page.